 Iqbal had a theocratic conception of political power and advocated the Islamic religious orientation.
 He was opposed to the modem secularist approach which considers religion to be a private affair of the individual.
 To quote Iqbal, "The proposition that religion is a private affair of an individual has no sanction in Quran.
 In Islam, God and universe, spirit and matter, church and state are organic with each other."
 To him, religion is to shape all phases of life.
-He believed that religion is of utmost importance in the life of the individual as well as states.
-His religious ideal is organically related to the social order which it has created.
+He believed that religious ideal is organically related to the social order which it has created.
 He believed in the total governance of all aspects and phases of life by the law of the Shariat.
 In his opinion, the various aspects of man's life social, religious, political and economic cannot be compartmentalized.
 Thus, politics can be separated from religion at its own peril.
 The Quran therefore considers it necessary to unite religion and state, ethics and politics in a single revelation.
 Unlike Christianity, there is no duality of a spiritual world and a temporal world in Islam.